 What will The 1975’s new album sound like?

-‘Music For Cars’ has long been referred to by the band as the final instalment in a trilogy of albums.
+The new record has long been referred to by the band as the final installment in a trilogy of albums.
 “Our first three albums are the story of a person; it’s always kind of been my story.
 It spanned adolescence to maturity, success and trying to mediate the two, and the third one is where we are now,” Healy told NME.

 “I haven’t really decided the statement of where we are now yet.
 It’s sort of difficult to understand the present,” he added.

 He also revealed that he’s “not really in a good headspace” while writing the album, but maybe that’s not something worry about.
 “I wasn’t [in a good headspace] in the last one and I wasn’t in the one before it.
 My creative pursuit doesn’t elicit much happiness because a lot of the time it’s about the darker side of me.
 That’s the way it should be, if you’re really challenging yourself.
 But yeah, it’s f**king torture.”